tia-ru/reactor-android-scheduler/README.md

 It is recommended to [replace Reactor's schedulers factory](https://projectreactor.io/docs/core/release/reference/index.html#scheduler-factory) to provide `AndroidSchedulers.mainThread()` on call to `Schedulers.single()`.
 So `.publishOn(Schedulers.single())` will run on Android main thread.
-This will make testing easier and a code becomes portable better.
+It makes testing easier and a code becomes portable better.

 There is helper method `AndroidSchedulers.installMainThreadAsSingle()` to do the replacement.
-This method should be called once on app startup before any call to `Schedulers`.
+The method should be called once on app startup before any call to `Schedulers`.
 Then use `Schedulers.single()` instead of `AndroidSchedulers.mainThread()`

 ```java